whiskyechobravo/kerko/docs/config-params.md

 List of allowed MIME types for attachments.

+Type: Array of strings <br>
+Default value: `["application/pdf"]`

 ### `csl_style`

 The citation style to use for formatted references.

-Can be either the file name (without the `.csl` extension) of one of the styles in the [Zotero Styles Repository][Zotero_styles] (e.g., `apa`) or the URL of a remote CSL file.
+Allowed values are either a file name (without the `.csl` extension) found in the [Zotero Styles Repository][Zotero_styles] (e.g., `"apa"`) or the publicly accessible URL of a remote CSL file.

-Defaults to `'apa'`.
+Type: String <br>
+Default value: `"apa"`.

 ### `batch_size`

 Number of items to request on each call to the Zotero API.

+Type: Integer <br>
-Defaults to `100` (which is the maximum currently allowed by the API).
+Default value: `100` (this is the maximum currently allowed by the Zotero API)

 ### `child_include_re`